 College of Liberal Arts

-LAH 351F Philanthropy/Non-Profit Orgs — Paxton, Pam
+LAH 351F Philanthropy/Non-Profit Orgs — Prof. Pam Paxton

 This course will cover theories of giving, the nonprofit sector, and criticisms of both.
 A significant portion of the course will focus on providing students with the tools and skills to evaluate charitable programs for effectiveness using social scientific techniques.
 We will also address the relationship between philanthropic and state-sponsored programs and discuss issues of social responsibility that arise when billionaires, foundations, and corporate actors engage in philanthropic work.